Silent-Zebra/shallow-conv/README.md

 # Layer-Wise Contrastive Unsupervised Representation Learning

-This repository contains code for the extended abstract published in [RUCS](https://rucs.ca/).
+This repository contains code for the extended abstract in [RUCS](https://rucs.ca/) (link to be updated).

 To learn the unsupervised filters, run Experiments_CIFAR100_1Layer.py.